-Referral requests take on week to complete unless deemed medically urgent by your primary care physician.
+Referral requests take on average one week to complete unless deemed medically urgent by your primary care physician.

 We prefer that you coordinate all your prescription refills during regular routine office visits whenever possible.
-However, we are available to authorize appropriate prescription refills from 9:00 AM to 5:00 PM Monday through Friday by calling the office.
-We request that you call a few days before your prescription is needed.
+However, we are available to authorize appropriate prescription refills from 9:00 AM to 4:00 PM Monday through Friday by calling the office.

-For local pharmacy refills, please make sure you include the following information:
+For local pharmacy refills, please make sure you include the following information for confirmation:

 Mail Order Prescription Refills